OfficeDev/Office-IT-Pro-Deployment-Scripts/Check-DiskSpace/README_Check-DiskSpace.md

 ###Examples

-1. Download Excel 2016 New Charts.docx and Excel Template.xlsx.
+1. Download "Excel 2016 New Charts.docx" and "Excel Template.xlsx."

           The Excel 2016 New Charts.docx will explain the process of creating a Treemap or Sunburst chart in Excel.